QuantEcon/lecture-source-py/source/rst/numba.rst

 That's a speed increase of two orders of magnitude!

-Your mileage will of course vary depending on hardware and so on
+Your mileage will of course vary depending on hardware and so on.

-Nonetheless, two orders of magnitude is huge relative to how simple and clear the implementation is
+Nonetheless, two orders of magnitude is huge relative to how simple and clear the implementation is.

 Decorator Notation
 ^^^^^^^^^^^^^^^^^^^